neurord/stochdiff/README.rst

 where *N* is the number of molecules of given species.

 Power *p* defaults to 1.
-Stochiometry *n* defaults to *p*.
+Stoichiometry *n* defaults to *p*.
 If *p* is not specified but *n* is, the reaction is a “psuedo” higher order reaction in which multiple molecules bind with 1st order kinectics.
 E.g. if 2 molecules of cAMP bind to PKA, but the reaction rate is proportional to cAMP (not cAMP²), then specify the cAMP reactant as:

 .. code-block:: xml